 Every-Day Carry (EDC) Knife

 In the old days, it was known as a jackknife.
 In the old old days, it was called a pocket knife.
 Today, it’s best known as the “every-day carry” or EDC knife.
-Whatever you want to call it, the specifics haven’t changed: one folding blade, about 3.5 inches long, ideally with a locking mechanism so you don’t have to apply pressure to the tang while using it.
+Whatever you want to call it, the specifics haven’t changed: One folding blade, about 3.5 inches long, ideally with a locking mechanism so you don’t have to apply pressure to the tang while using it.
 Some also have spring-loaded opening mechanisms, making them extra efficient to use, not to mention adding a little “wow” factor when you whip it out for a task.

-Multi-tool or Swiss Army Knife
+Multi-Tool or Swiss Army Knife

 A must-have in every Boy Scout’s backpack, the Swiss Army Knife is the name-brand version of the “camper” or multi-tool category of knives.
 These knives include a slew of additional tools like saws, toothpicks, tweezers, can openers, nail files, scissors, corkscrews, magnifying glasses, and much more.
 Personally, I’ve used them for everything from rearview mirror grooming right before a date, to cutting kindling for a campfire, to breaking out of a locked bathroom in a New Jersey train station.
 The only downside to the multi-tool knife is how bulky they can get.
 Sitting down with one of these bad boys in your back pocket is a mistake you won’t make twice.
-Here’s our list of the best multi-tools.

-Small, unassuming, with a diminutive blade that isn’t meant to be kept overly sharp — don’t underestimate the pen knife.
-Its low profile makes it easy to carry in situations where an EDC knife might be frowned up, and it’s handy for delicate tasks like opening letters, removing a splinter, or tightening the screw on your glasses.
+Small, unassuming, with a diminutive blade that isn’t meant to be kept overly sharp — don’t underestimate the penknife.
+Its low profile makes it easy to carry in situations where an EDC knife might be frowned upon, and it’s handy for delicate tasks like opening letters, removing a splinter, or tightening the screw on your glasses.
 It’s important to know that small knives like this don’t usually include a locking mechanism, so even though it’s little, you’ll want to exercise care in learning to use it.

 Hunting Knife or Tactical Folding Knife